Benefits of being a Student Chapter Leader

 - Collaborate & network with chapter stakeholders in the HR field.

-The AU FSBT SHRM Chapter welcomes graduate level students from any AU program to apply for a leadership role as student chapter officer.
+The UAGC FSBT SHRM Chapter welcomes graduate level students from any UAGC program to apply for a leadership role as student chapter officer.
 Availability to attend monthly meetings and a minimum 8 month commitment required.
 If you are interested in a volunteer position as chapter officer, please email a short bio with your contact information (phone and email) to the form below.

 Benefits of being a Guest Presenter